k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

     e. **Show All Items** - displays all items in the Project Tree.

 4. Click on **Import & Close** (bottom-right corner) to confirm the Import process or to close the window for canceling it.
-5. A confirmation window opens asking you whether you want to:
+5. A confirmation window opens, asking whether you want to:

     a.
 Overwrite the specific file.\
     b.
 Overwrite all the conflicting files in the import package.\